 The Sauna Rule

 If you are allowed to discuss assignments in a group, use the following rule.
-If you work out problems on a black or white board (or some other medium) with other students, do not copy the answer down from the board.
-Instead, go take a 30 minute sauna and then write up the answer on your own without the aid of work on the board.
-Copying work that is not yours is plagiarism, even if the work was done on the board as part of a discussion of a problem.
+If you work out problems with other students, do not copy the answers.
+Instead, go take a 30-minute sauna, and then write up the answer on your own without the aid of group work.
+Copying work that is not yours is plagiarism, even if the work was done as part of a discussion of a problem.

 Issues with Programming and Spreadsheet Assignments

-In this class, plagiarism includes submitting as your own work computer code/a spreadsheet that was written by someone else, or directly derived from someone else’s work.
-Computer code/a spreadsheet is directly derived from someone else if it was created from or is identical to someone else’s work except for minor changes such as reformatting, change of variable names, and the like.
+In this class, plagiarism includes submitting, as your own work, computer code or a spreadsheet written by someone else or directly derived from someone else’s work.
+Computer code or a spreadsheet is considered “directly derived” if it is created from or identical to someone else’s work except for minor changes, such as reformatting, change of variable names, and the like.

 In this course, all graded assignments will be explicitly designated as "team" or "individual."

-- In team assignments, you will work on the assignment within your team but may not share information with any other team.
+- For team assignments, you will work on the assignment within your team but may not share information with any other team.

-- In individual assignments, you must work privately without any discussion or use of outside resources (such as Internet resources).
+- For individual assignments, you must work privately without any discussion or use of outside resources (such as Internet resources).

 A Special Statement About Unauthorized Collaboration or Sharing

-A student who shares his/her work or ideas with another student when an assignment is "individual" has committed a violation of the academic integrity policy called "facilitating academic dishonesty."
+Sharing your work or ideas with another student on an individual assignment is a violation of the academic integrity policy called "facilitating academic dishonesty."
 This violation is as serious as any other violation of the academic integrity policy.
-In general, even if you are permitted to discuss an assignment with other students, you should not share your work with any other student by electronic means (email, IM), since this encourages copying or stealing ideas (plagiarism).
+In general, even if you are permitted to discuss an assignment with other students, you should not share your work with any other student by electronic means (e.g., email, IM), since this encourages the copying or stealing of ideas (i.e., plagiarism).